 - Configure the following parameters.

-Note Aliyun_SM4 and EC_SM2 types are used only in mainland China regions where Managed HSM is available.
+Note Aliyun_SM4 and EC_SM2 types are used only in mainland China regions where managed hardware security modules (HSMs) are available.

 - Symmetric keys: